ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Real User Study

 \section{Real User Study}

 The real user study further reinforces our model's practical utility and positive reception among medical students.
-The data reveals that MedTutor-R1 is the definitive user favorite.
+We expanded the cohort to 200 participants spanning junior undergraduates through senior interns, exposing the tutor to more hesitant, unstructured, and heterogeneous human interaction patterns.
+The data reveals that ClinTutor-R1 is the definitive user favorite.
 The bar chart in Figure \ref{fig:box} visually summarizes this clear user preference.
 This indicates that students not only find the learning process effective but are also the most likely to recommend our tutor to their peers.
 While its Interaction Experience (IE) score is highly competitive, the strong lead in IQ and OR underscores its success as a pedagogical tool.